 Allied Health Programs

 Grad Meaning Percentage

 е

-А Excellent 100-90
+A Excellent 100-90

 В Very Good 89-80

 С Good 79-70

 F Failing 69-0

 W Withdrawal

+WZ Withdrawal for those students

+called to immediate active

+military duty.
+Not Calculated.

+This grade indicates that the

+course will not be calculated for

+purposes of determining rate of

+progress.

 CR Credit for Advanced Placement

 TR Credit for Previous Education

-Key to Transcript Symbols
+to Transcript Symbols

 1 May need to repeat class

-1 2 R Class has been repeated
+2 Class has been repeated

-R Class is currently being repeated
+1 2 R Class is currently being repeated

-M Repeat is waived
+W Repeat is waived